Sedeniono/VSDoxyHighlighter/README.md

 The appropriate default scheme is selected automatically.
 To this end, the detection of the active Visual Studio theme is not coupled to the name of the theme.
 Instead, the decision is made based on the color of the background.
 As such, the default colors should be reasonable for more than just the default themes shipped with Visual Studio.

 The colors and fonts used for the various keywords can be configured in the Visual Studio settings &rarr; Environment &rarr; Fonts and Colors.
-All elements corresponding to the extension start with "DoxyHighlighter".
+All elements corresponding to the extension start with **"VSDoxyHighlighter"**.
 Note that Visual Studio stores the settings per color theme.

 One thing that you might realize is that the color of ordinary text in "`///`"-comments might be different to the color in other comments.